Specification-Guided Repair of Arithmetic Errors in Dafny Programs using LLMs: Background

 The Dafny verifier relies on Boogie, an intermediate verification language, and Z3~\cite{de_moura_z3_2008}, a powerful theorem prover.
 Dafny code is first translated into Boogie, generating first-order verification conditions that Z3 validates.
 If valid, the program is confirmed as verified; if not, a counterexample is produced, leading to error messages that pinpoint issues in the code.

-It employs pre-conditions (\emph{requires}) and post-conditions (\emph{ensures}) to define specifications.
+Dafny employs pre-conditions (\emph{requires}) and post-conditions (\emph{ensures}) to define specifications.
 Loop invariants (\emph{invariant}) ensure conditions hold during iterations, while class invariants maintain object consistency at method entry and exit points.
-Dafny also supports ghost entities, which are used solely for verification and do not consume runtime resources.
+Dafny also supports ghost entities, which are used solely for verification.
+These constructs are exemplified in~\Cref{lst:dfy}.